 Surface temperatures are shown, eg: in the cat image the 24.8°C centre-spot is the temperature of the outside of the cat’s fur.
 We can see thermal effects on the surface of deeper insulating or conductive features – this is what’s useful.

 From inside a warm building, areas of poorer insulation, like around the window behind the cat, are shown by lower temperatures (blue with this palette).

 Don’t expect better than ±3°C accuracy – often worse.
-This doesn’t usually matter in building surveys, when we’re mainly making comparisons: what’s hotter or colder?
+This doesn’t usually matter in building surveys, when we’re mainly making comparisons: what’s hotter or colder and by how much?

 Thermal images of buildings are more vivid and revealing when the interior is at least 10°C warmer than the outside, so winter is the main survey season.
 If necessary, put the heating on (or turn it up) a few hours before a survey.